SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

     ```

 - What exactly is the `global` object?

+- Make a distinction between when local variables are created and when not.

+  - When variables are declared without `let ` or `const`
+  - When non-existing variables are re-assigned and JS cannot find it up to and including global scope

 - What is the purpose of the `global` and `window` objects and how are they similar and/or different in the node/browser context?
 Are they the exact same thing but depend on the environment?